Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

    A. Yes, The main bot and custom bot will share the same settings for a given server.
 No additional setup or copying is required.
 3. Do I need to assign every server in the dashboard that I invite the custom bot to?
    A: No, only for servers that you wish the change the web dashboard settings on. the custom bot will function at a basic level in all servers it's invited to.
+4. How do I change the profile picture, username or bio/about me?
+   A: You can adjust these on the Discord Developer Dashboard where you created the custom bot originally.
-4. How do I setup custom status, emotes and other advanced customization for the custom bot?
+5. How do I setup custom status, emotes and other advanced customization for the custom bot?
    A: Check out the "Additional Customization" section above this FAQ for more information.